WesPeacock/Xrf2Cmpnt/README.md

 This document is written in Markdown format.
 It's hosted on *github.com*.
 The github site that it's hosted on will display it in a formatted version.

 If you're looking at it another way and you're seeing unformatted text, there are good Markdown editors available for a Windows and Linux.
 An free on-line editor is available at https://stackedit.io/

-This README was copied from the Gnr2SgPl README and may not have all the extraneous details corrected.

-This repository was initialized with files from the Daasanach Gnr2SgPl repo.